 - Purchased 32 lots from Tennessee Temple University.
-Invested over $750,000 to eliminate environmental issues on the parcels including demolishing the vacant dorms.
+Invested over $1 million to eliminate environmental issues on the parcels including demolishing the vacant dorms.

 - Created housing development plan on the 32 lots in Highland Park and Ridgedale to spur private investment.
 14 new homes in Highland Park built by private developers.

-- Developing a 50-unit mixed-use apartment complex, named after beloved Chattanoogan and CNE board member Mai Bell Hurley.
+- Developed a 50-unit mixed-use apartment complex, named after beloved Chattanoogan and CNE board member Mai Bell Hurley.